If you run a small store, you may wonder why ecommerce statistics would be important to you.

 A Poor Mobile UX Will Kill Your Store

 Another crazy statistic, 62% of users who have had a bad experience with mobile purchases will look elsewhere.
 At least that’s according to Google’s own research, which you can read about here.
+Our own research shows that long website loading times can be especially problematic on mobile devices.

 Mobile Site or App?
 Why Not Both!